A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Related Work

 \subsection{Mapping for Exploration}

 State-of-the-art exploration approaches typically employ volumetric maps due to their effectiveness at representing observedness and traversability at all points in space.
-One traditional volumetric map representation is occupancy \cite{hornung2013octomap}.
+A traditional volumetric map representation is occupancy \cite{hornung2013octomap}.
 Recently, Signed Distance Fields \cite{izadi_kinectfusion_2011,oleynikova2017voxblox} have gained traction given their additional benefits for tasks including motion planning \cite{ratliff_chomp_2009,oleynikova2016continuous-time}.
-The majority of volumetric mapping frameworks, however, integrate all measurements into a single rigid grid which cannot readily be updated when corrected past pose estimates become available.
-Several extensions have been proposed that overcome this limitation, for example by modelling the map as a collection of submaps which can be aligning through pose graph optimization \cite{hess_real-time_2016,millane_c-blox_2018,Fioraio2015Subvolumes,reijgwart2020voxgraph}.
+Most volumetric mapping frameworks, however, integrate all measurements into a single rigid grid which cannot readily be updated when corrected past pose estimates become available.
+Several extensions have been proposed that overcome this limitation, e.g. by modelling the map as a collection of submaps which can be aligned through pose graph optimization \cite{hess_real-time_2016,millane_c-blox_2018,Fioraio2015Subvolumes,reijgwart2020voxgraph}.